hklchung/SimpleEncryptionTool/README.md

 - 'mu', per-feature empirical mean that was estimated from the original dataset, and
 - 'key', the principal axes in feature space, representing the directions of maximum variance in the data.
 The components are sorted by their explained variance.

 Imagine lauching nuclear missiles from a submarine, we need two keys to reverse the 'encrypted' data back to the original dataset.
 To do this, we use the following formula: encrypted data ⋅ Transpose(eigenvectors) + Mean, where Transpose(eigenvectors) = key and Mean = mu.
+It is important to note that any slight changes to key or mu will result in inability to reconstruct the original dataset.

 ## Future updates
 - Automated parsing of string type columns